 On the face of it, installing new carpet over old carpet does have some advantages.
 It saves on the cost and labor of pulling up and disposing of the existing carpet, keeping carpet waste materials out of the landfill.
 And if the existing carpet was glued down, not tacked, it can be a huge time-saver to lay the new carpet over the old.
 Leaving existing carpet provides one extra layer of insulation for cold floors.
-And installing a pad is not necessary, as the existing carpet acts as padding.
+Plus, installing a pad is not necessary, as the existing carpet acts as padding.

 Despite some apparent advantages, most carpeting industry professionals advise that installing carpet over carpet is not a good idea for several reasons.

 Tack Strips Are Difficult to Install

-By leaving a layer of carpet, you make it that much harder to nail down the tack strips (those long, wooden strips around the perimeter with upward-pointing spikes).
+By leaving a layer of carpet, you make it that much harder to nail down the tack strips (the long, wooden strips around the perimeter with upward-pointing spikes).
 The anchoring nails on tack strips run about 3/4 inch long, which is far too short to penetrate the old carpet plus a pad (if the carpet has one) and drive into the subfloor.
 In fact, the difficulty of placing tack strips may be the single factor that prevents you from laying new carpet over the old carpet.

 Carpet Is an Inadequate Base